Fanny Duberly

-Frances Isabella Duberly (27 September 1829 – 19 November 1902) was an English soldier’s wife who wrote a journal of her experiences on campaign in the Crimean War and the Indian Rebellion of 1857 which was afterwards published.
+Frances Isabella Duberly (27 September 1829 – 19 November 1902) was an English diarist who wrote a journal of her experiences on campaign in the Crimean War and the Indian Rebellion of 1857.
 Her husband, Captain Henry Duberly, was paymaster to the 8th Royal Irish Hussars, part of the British light cavalry that took part in the Charge of the Light Brigade.
-Duberly's journal of her time in the Crimea was published as Journal Kept During the Russian War (1856).
+Duberly's journal of her time in Crimea was published as Journal Kept During the Russian War (1856).
 It not only includes eye-witness accounts, but is also a record of gossip and rumours circulating in the British Army.

 Early history

-Born Frances Isabella Locke in Devizes in Wiltshire in 1829, she was the daughter of Anna Maria Selina née Powell (1783–1838) and Wadham Locke (1779–1835), a Wiltshire banker.
-After the death of her mother she moved to live with her eldest brother (also Wadham Locke) at Ashton Gifford House, Wiltshire.
+Frances Isabella Locke was born in Devizes in Wiltshire in 1829, daughter of the banker and politician Wadham Locke (1779–1835) and Anna Maria Selina, née Powell (1783–1838).
+After her mother's death she moved to live with her eldest brother (also Wadham Locke) at Ashton Gifford House, Wiltshire.
 She left Ashton Gifford on her marriage to Henry Duberly (1822–1890) in 1845, which took place shortly after her brother had married for a second time.